The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Acknowledgments

 \section{Acknowledgments}

-Many colleagues had the kindness to comment on successive versions of this article and to share their expertise on diverse aspects of this fascinating topic.
-It is my heartfelt pleasure to thank Roland Bacher, Theo de Jong, Christoph Lamm, Bernard Parisse, Cody Roux, Marie-Fran\c{c}oise Roy, Francis Sergeraert, and Duco van Straten for many fruitful and encouraging discussions, which clarified the arguments and improved the exposition.
+Many colleagues had the kindness to comment on successive versions of this article and to share their expertise on different facets of this venerable topic.
+It is my heartfelt pleasure to thank Roland Bacher, Theo de Jong, Christoph Lamm, Bernard Parisse, Cody Roux, Marie-Fran\c{c}oise Roy, Siegfried Rump, Francis Sergeraert, and Duco van Straten.
+Numerous suggestions of referees and editors greatly helped to improve the exposition.